mlb5000/CFunctionWrapperGenerator/README.md

     cfunctionwrapper.py functionList [-i include_path] [-n] [-b base_namespace] [-m mock_namespace] [-c component_namespace]
     [-p funcPrefix] [-s component_suffix] [-i base_include] [-t interface_dir] [-o component_dir] [-k mock_dir]

-Precondition: The INCLUDE environment variable must be set
+Precondition: The INCLUDE environment variable must be set if your do not specify the '-i' parameter.

     function_file           [Required] Path to a file containing a list of C function names to wrap.
 This file contains a number of lines in the format: